TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.37.md

 ---

-Whereas thou hast felt about all my stuff, what hast thou found of all thy household stuff?
-Set it here before my brethren and thy brethren, that they may judge betwixt us two.
+Now that you have felt around in all my stuff, what have you found of all your household stuff?
+Set it here before my relatives and your relatives, that they may judge between us two.